golokios/idle/README.md

     let cup = new idle.upgrade("Cup", 1, 0.01, 0, 1, 1.1, 1.3);

 ## Change log:
+#### *V. 0.12:*
+-- Update to the Filestructure
+-- Added a simple themeselector instead of the idle.style() function in 0.11.
+You can now choose between defaultDark and defaultLight or create your own.
+-- A little bit of cleanup in the idle.js
 #### *V. 0.11:*
 -- Added the ability to style a few of the elements of the game. more will follow soon.
 #### *V. 0.1:*